LuisSilva7/movieVerse-project/README.md

-# MovieVerse Project
+# MovieVerse - Ecommerce Shop

-**MovieVerse** is an online platform where users can browse and purchase movies.
+MovieVerse is an online platform where users can browse and purchase movies.
 It features a user-friendly website for browsing and buying movies.
-The project is split into two main parts: the **Frontend** (the user interface) and the **Backend** (the API for handling movie data and purchases).
+The project is split into two main parts: the Frontend (the user interface) and the Backend (the API for handling movie data and purchases).

+## Why?
+(Motivation / Problem to Solve)

+MovieVerse aims to make purchasing movies online easier and more enjoyable.
+By providing a simple and intuitive platform, MovieVerse ensures that users can find, purchase, and enjoy movies seamlessly, while offering a secure and efficient shopping experience.

 ## Features

-- **User Authentication** - Users can seamlessly log in and log out of their accounts, providing personalized access to movie browsing and purchasing features.
+- **User Authentication**: Users can seamlessly log in and log out of their accounts, providing personalized access to movie browsing and purchasing features.
 - **Home Page with Popular Movies**: Users are greeted with a curated list of popular movies, showcasing the latest and most-viewed films.
 - **Pagination for All Movies**: Browse through a vast collection of movies with easy pagination, allowing users to navigate through large volumes of content effortlessly.
 - **Filter by Price (High to Low)**: Users can filter movies based on their price, selecting either the highest to lowest or the lowest to highest prices for an optimized shopping experience.